TuomoKu/SPX-GC/README.md

 ```
 > The templates must be within `ASSETS/templates` folder structure.
 It is preferred to have a single subfolder for all _your_ templates (myCompany in the example above) and futher subfolders for different _template packs_ or _visual styles_ within it (ProjectA, ProjectB in the example).

 >**CasparCG** does not support absolute file paths with HTML-templates.
-SPX-GC loads templates from ASSETS/templates -folder which acts as a http server. **The simplest** way to configure CasparCG and SPX-GC together is to make ASSETS/templates folder the templates folder of CasparCG.
+SPX-GC loads templates from ASSETS/templates -folder which acts as a http server.
+(Serving templates over http to CasparCG is planned for future version of SPX-GC.) **The simplest** way currently to configure CasparCG and SPX-GC together is to make ASSETS/templates folder the templates folder of CasparCG.
 To make this change, move your existing HTML-templates to ASSETS/templates and re-configure `caspar.config` to use that as `templates-folder`.
 Another approach is to copy the templates to **both locations** but this can become cumbersome if changes are made to templates: the changes will need to be done to two places or those folders will need to be mirrorred somehow.
 See this [Wikipedia article](https://en.wikipedia.org/wiki/Comparison_of_file_synchronization_software).

 ## SPXGCTemplateDefinition -object in templates